prateekreddyk/Notes/workflow_session_notes.md

 ------

-While I still can't completely comprehend on how to put this to use in my daily routine, this definitely helps me in streamlining my work proccesses where I have a hybrid approach using pipelines/automation and some manual effort for completing a task.
+While I still can't completely comprehend on how to put this to use in my daily routine, this definitely helps me in streamlining my work proccesses where I have a hybrid approach of using pipelines/automation and some manual steps for completing a task.
 This helps make sure that I wouldn't miss a step.
 Also can help with troubleshooting flow where multiple systems are interracted in a series/routine.